ericbrished-cyber/direct_repo/prompt_templates/guided_prompt_GPT5_direct.md

 Your task:

-1. **Iterate through the ICO triplets in {ico_list}, in the exact order they appear.**
+1. Iterate through the ICO triplets in {ico_list}, in the exact order they appear.

 2. For each ICO triplet:
-   - Search the article ONLY for numeric information corresponding to that exact triplet.
+   - Search the article ONLY for information corresponding to that exact triplet.
-   - If at least one numeric value exists → produce exactly one JSON object for that triplet.
+   - If at least one numeric value exists → produce exactly one JSON object for that triplet and populate the numeric fields.
-   - If no numeric values exist → produce no JSON object for that triplet.
+   - If no numeric values exist BUT the triplet is mentioned in the {ico_list} → produce exactly one JSON object for that triplet with all numeric fields set to null.
+   - For continuous outcomes, do not stop at group sizes: explicitly search the PDF for mean AND standard deviation for each arm.
+If the PDF reports them, you MUST include them; only leave them null if absent in the PDF.

-3. **You must NOT generate any ICO extraction for outcomes or arms not in {ico_list}.**
+3. You must NOT generate any ICO extraction for outcomes or arms not in {ico_list}.

-4. Your final JSON must contain **AT MOST len({ico_list}) objects**.
+4. Your final JSON must contain AT MOST len({ico_list}) objects.

+5. Even if you produce zero objects, you must still return valid JSON of the form:
+   {"extractions": [ ... ]}

 You are NOT allowed to scan the article for all outcomes.
 You may only scan the article for evidence that matches each triplet in {ico_list} verbatim.